emna2881/E3NG-Toolchanger/Docs/build_guide.md

 ### 5. Y Gantry
 ![image](./Images/ygantry1.png)
 A discrepancy was discovered in previous models: the distance between smooth rods on the original Y-block was 38.5mm, while the distance between linear bushings on the X-gantry was 38mm.

-I fixed and unified to 38mm, and all bearing and belt alignments have been corrected.
+I corrected and standardized the spacing to 38mm, and realigned the bearings and belts.
 If your current setup works fine, you don't have to rebuild it.
 But if you are building a new one or replacing the Y-blocks, use this updated version.

 Additionally, a Beta-style Y-block has been included.
 If you are currently using the E3NG Beta Y-blocks for V1.2, you MUST upgrade to this new Beta style.
 The old beta blocks will collide with the fan duct, restricting your X-axis movement.
 ![image](./Images/ygantry2.png)
-The M5 bolt fastening method for all Y-blocks has been updated from heat set inserts to Nylon Lock Nuts.
+The fastening method for all Y-blocks has been changed from heat-set inserts to nylon lock nuts.
 Inserts sometimes caused twisting and part breakage during tightening; nylon nuts provide a secure, anti-vibration lock without over-tightening.
 Like the X Gantry, protrusions have been added to the linear bushing holes to clamp them securely.

 Assembly Notes:
 - V1.2 Style: Insert the linear bushings flush with the end of the printed part.